bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 ## Owners and Groups

-So how do we identify who the owner in the group are?
+- how do we identify who the owner in the group are?
-If we look back at our directory listing, we'll see two columns, here in the middle.
+- If we look back at our directory listing, we'll see two columns, here in the middle.
 Most of the entries read student student, but there's one here that reads root root, and I'll come back to that one.